 The script was written by Zak Penn.
-He certainly has more experience in this specific genre than the usual author of comic book driven screenplays.
-His resume has such notable scripts as a couple of the ‘X-Men’ movies, ‘Elektra’, and the ‘Fantastic Four’ He has also been tapped to write the upcoming Marvel film ‘The Avengers’.
-Penn captures the essences of the dichotomy between Banner and his alter ego of the Hulk.
-There is a humanity present here that transcends the older comic movies that makes this story into an interesting film not just an action flick.
-In some ways this is a story of personal self discovery and redemption.
+He certainly has more experience in this specific genre than the usual author of the comic book drove screenplays.
+His resume has such notable scripts as a couple of the ‘X-Men’ movies, ‘Elektra,’ and the ‘Fantastic Four’ He has also been tapped to write the upcoming Marvel film ‘The Avengers.’
+Penn captures the essence of the dichotomy between Banner and his alter ego of the Hulk.
+There is a humanity present here that transcends the older comic movies that make this story into an interesting film not just an action flick.
+In some ways this is a story of personal self-discovery and redemption.
 Banner knows that he has been responsible for the carnage inflicted by the Hulk and wants to rid himself of this curse.
 It has caused him to lose his research, professional standing and the woman he loves.
 What did hurt this story was the theatrical release date.
-It was opened too close to another Marvel staple ‘Iron Man’.
+It was opened too close to another Marvel staple ‘Iron Man.’
 That film was so perfectly done that nothing released right after it could measure up.
 Albeit the story here is not as deep or emotionally compelling as shown in ‘Iron Man’ but it holds together far better than the 2003 Ang Lee variation.
 There is a little tip of the hat to that film with the events taking place after the concluding explosion of the 2003 movie.
 This is an on the spot re-imagining though with a different focus that Lee had.
 The story does benefit from not having the necessary baggage of an origins movie.
-We all now how this Hulk came into being so Penn was able to just get down to the action.
+We all know how this Hulk came into being, so Penn was able to just get down to the action.

 Directing this film is Louis Leterrier.
 This is his third time in the helming.
-Previously he has the all out action flick ‘Transporter 2’ and the action oriented crime thriller ‘Danny the Dog’.
+Previously he has the all-out action flick ‘Transporter 2’ and the action-oriented crime thriller ‘Danny the Dog.’
 His style here offers little in the way of surprises.
-The story lines are presented in a straightforward fashion.
-He allows for the necessary exposition with includes an opening segment that recants the origins of the creature.
+The storylines are presented straightforwardly.
+He allows for the necessary exposition which includes an opening segment that recants the origins of the creature.
 This is less psychologically oriented than the Ang Lee version and misses some of the heat of the television series but overall it works.
-There is plenty of action to be had; enough to keep any fan happy.
+There is plenty of action to be had, enough to keep any fan happy.
 The CGI is just below cutting edge although it is more advanced than any previous treatment of the Hulk.